Week 6 Day 1-God, the Center Hub

 4 Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.
 5 “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.
 6 If anyone does not abide in Me, he is cast out as a branch and is withered; and they gather them and throw them into the fire, and they are burned.

+Verses 1–2.
+God the Father and the Lord Jesus Christ must be at the center of every believer’s life in order for us to grow in respect to our salvation.
+As a result, God will cause us to bear fruit.
+In contrast, if God is not at the center of our lives, we cannot accomplish anything.
 Fruitfulness does not always mean blessings.
-Sometimes the result will be times of pruning.
-Obedience and abidance with God is not to make life joyful for us (even though we do experience joy, John 15:11), but rather to bear fruit for God.
-The goal of growth is always for God’s glory.
-Notice in verse 2, Jesus says any branch “in Me.”
-These unfruitful branches are Christians but being taken away does not mean salvation lost, but rather fellowship and blessings lost.
+Sometimes the result will be seasons of pruning.
+Obedience and abiding in God are not primarily to make life joyful for us (even though we do experience joy, John 15:11), but rather to bear fruit for God.
+The goal of growth is always God’s glory.
+Notice in verse 2 that Jesus says any branch “in Me.”
+These unfruitful branches are Christians, and being “taken away” does not mean salvation lost, but rather fellowship and blessings lost.

 “Every branch that does not bear fruit”...